MonoidMusician/blog/sources/parser_applications.md

     ::: Note
     In my example framework this isnʼt an issue, since the list of nonterminals is collected from the production rules.
     So nothing is parsed as a nonterminal that doesnʼt have a production rule.
-    Restated without the double negative:
+    Or, restated without the double negative:
-    _Everything that is parsed as a nonterminal has a production rule._
+    Everything that is parsed as a nonterminal has a production rule.
     :::

 02. Cyclic dependency: Every production rule for a nonterminal depends on first producing that nonterminal.